Anthony-Calderaro/mainstreet.finance/README.md

 # Infrastructure:

-Each Stock is a document in Lambda with meta data and historical data (Massive dataset) Each stock's meta data is then piped into a relational table for each PTC (~4k) Run this on Supabase?
+Each Stock is a document in Lambda with all historical data (Massive dataset) and EDGAR reference numbers, cik numbers Each stock's data is then summarized and piped into a relational table for each PTC (~4k) Run this on Supabase?

 # Sitemap